Manchery/iql-pytorch/README.md

-# IQL implementation in PyTorch
+# IQL Implementation in PyTorch

 ## IQL

-This repo is an unofficial PyTorch implementation of In-sample Q-Learning (Implicit Q-Learning).
+This repo is an unofficial implementation of In-sample Q-Learning (Implicit Q-Learning) in PyTorch.

 ```
 @inproceedings{